Skip to main content

 Module 1: Recipe development environment and debugging

-This module introduces the primary tools you'll use to author, run, and debug advanced OpenRewrite recipes.
-You'll explore the Moderne IntelliJ plugin's capabilities and learn how to debug recipes using both IDE-based tests and CLI runs.
+This module takes a deeper dive into the tools you'll use to author, run, and debug advanced OpenRewrite recipes.
+You'll explore the Moderne IntelliJ plugin's multi-repository search and recipe generation, then learn how to debug recipes using both IDE breakpoints and CLI runs.

 Exercise 1a: Using the Moderne plugin for IntelliJ